ronf/asyncssh/docs/api.rst

 ----------------------

 Known hosts may be passed into AsyncSSH via the ``known_hosts`` argument to :func:`create_connection`.
-This can be the name of a file containing a list of known hosts, a byte string containing a list of known hosts, or an :class:`SSHKnownHosts` object which was previously imported from a string by calling :func:`import_known_hosts` or read from a file by calling :func:`read_known_hosts`.
+This can be the name of a file or list of files containing known hosts, a byte string containing data in known hosts format, or an :class:`SSHKnownHosts` object which was previously imported from a string by calling :func:`import_known_hosts` or read from files by calling :func:`read_known_hosts`.
 In all of these cases, the host patterns in the list will be compared against the target host, address, and port being connected to and the matching trusted host keys, trusted CA keys, revoked keys, trusted X.509 certificates, revoked X.509 certificates, trusted X.509 subject names, and revoked X.509 subject names will be returned.

 Alternately, a function can be passed in as the ``known_hosts`` argument that accepts a target host, address, and port and returns lists containing